beeware/toga/docs/reference/api/widgets/detailedlist.rst

 the accessor isn't defined, the ``missing_value`` will be used.
 Any other value will be converted into a string.

-If the value provided by the accessor for ``icon`` is :any:`None`, or the accessor isn't defined, then no icon will be displayed, but space for the icon will remain in the layout.
+The accessor for ``icon`` should return an :any:`Icon`.
+If it returns ``None``, or the accessor isn't defined, then no icon will be displayed, but space for the icon will remain in the layout.

 Items in a DetailedList can respond to a primary and secondary action.
 On platforms that use swipe interactions, the primary action will be associated with "swipe left", and the